A little about me.

 A close-up view of the bass drone.

-I’m rather proud of my “Big Tweedies”, as they’ve been called by friends.
-Their original date of manufacture is unknown to me, but I received them packed with newspaper dated 1977.
-The following is pulled from Ron Bowen’s brilliant website, The Bagpipe Place Museum: “Jim Tweedie was a turner for Wm.
+“Jim Tweedie was a turner for Wm.
 Sinclair and Hugh MacPherson in the 1960’s before opening his own business in Edinburgh in the early 1970’s. … I don’t know where Jim acquired his skills and knowledge however, to be certain, he knew his business.
 Wood was aged a minimum of eight years and Jim was the first to perfect polished bores.
 Aesthetically, his standard bagpipe following the profile of flat-combed Sinclair and MacPherson bagpipes, but a bit ‘heftier’ in appearance.
 He also made ‘beaded & combed’ sets, although seemingly not too many.
 The bells were quite deep and disproportionate in size.
 The sound is and remains spectacular. … The first Tweedie bagpipe I played the bass failed to start.
 I tuned the tenors and thought ‘Hey, they’re pretty nice.’
 Then I popped on the bass and it just blew me away.
 It was magnificent.
 Without reservation, Tweedie drones are among the best sounding drones I have played.”